A Hydrodynamical Mechanism for Generating Astrophysical Jets: Particular Solutions

 In going back to eqs.(50) and (51) we see that one expects

 It is reassuring that for the jets associated with T Tauri stars for example, values of $\dot{M}_{j} / \dot{M}_{a}$ of between 0.1 and 0.01 on average are observationally inferred and therefore of order $0.3<Q<0.1$ (e.g Hartigan et al. 1996, Gullbring et al. 1998, Hartigan et al. 2004, Ferreira et al. 2006).
-These are compatible with the value of $Q=5 \times 10^{-2}$ used to plot fig. (1), and hence ones which will readily yield jet solutions.
-Given the substantial spread in the inferred values quoted above, we see that vales of $10^{-3}$ or even $10^{-4}$ occur.
-We note that for smaller values of $Q$ the jet becomes more centrally localised, making the numerical problem of integrating trajectories challenging.
-In general, thin disk jet solutions will appear for lower values of $Q$, or conversely, jet solutions for low values of $Q$ require thinner disks, small values of $\theta_{0}$, for the function $g_{\theta}$ used in the example.
+These are compatible with the value used to plot fig. (1), and hence ones which will readily yield jet solutions.

-Figure 2 presents an example with a much smaller value of $Q=10^{-4}$, requiring a slightly thinner disk with $\theta_{0}=0.24$, close to 14 degrees.
-The figure shows a contour plot for dimensionless momentum flow, the product of the dimensionless velocity, $d {\cal R} /d {\cal T} $, and density in units of $M/ {\cal R}^{3}$ from eqs.
-(43) and (44).
-Within the disk contours span the from $-8$ to $-0.1$, in intervals of $0.05$, while in the jet contours span from $2\times 10^{-4}$ to $10^{-2}$ in intervals of $5 \times 10^{-5}$.
-The disk appears clearly identified as being made up of infalling material, while the jet shows up as a region of pure outflow carrying little mass, but at velocities of order $10^{5} c$.
-Again, we see the main features of the solution being well established in the region interior to $R<2$, the details of the radial part of the solution beyond this region will be somewhat off, within the qualitative solution shown.
+Figure 2 is analogous to fig. 1, but presents an example for a much more flattened disk having $\theta_{0}=\pi/9$, a significantly flattened disk where the density contrast between plane and pole at fixed radius is now of a factor of 2.5$\times 10^{4}$, orders of magnitude larger than in the last example.
+We take this time $Q=10^{-2}$.
+Again, we see the main features of the solution being well established in the region interior to $R<2$, with a jet solution again established within the validity regime of all approximations used.

 The long range stability and coherence of these structures lies outside the scope of this work, and is in all probability furnished by a series of mechanisms extensively explored in the literature including angular momentum, magnetic fields and pressure containment of the surrounding medium, e.g. Begelman et al. (1984), Blandford (1990), Falle (1991), Kaiser \& Alexander (1997).